Monday, 31 January 2022

 Those who are seeking the truth have to discard the Theological Advaita without mercy to realize the Advaitic truth, which is beyond form, time, and space.

-Sage Sankara says the world is an illusion Brahman alone is real and Atman is Brahman.
+Sage Sankara says the world is an illusion, Brahman alone is real, and Atman is Brahman.

 Orthodoxy is the path of ignorance.
 And ignorant worship mechanically performs the prescribed sacrifices without any thought as to why they are doing them.

-The Advaitic orthodoxy is conduct-oriented and tries to prove the truth on the base of scriptural authorities, whereas the ultimate truth is based on the Soul, the Self.
+The Advaitic orthodoxy is conduct-oriented and tries to prove the truth on the base of scriptural authorities, whereas the ultimate truth is based on the invisible Soul, the Self.

 Scriptural knowledge fuels the ego.
 And ego makes one experience the duality as reality.
-Duality makes one blind to the truth and makes one accept, the egocentric theories based on the false self as an authority.
+Duality makes one blind to the truth and makes one accept the egocentric theories based on the false self as an authority.
 The ultimate truth has to be proved without the scriptures.

-When Bhagavad Gita says, God is considered the all-pervading consciousness which is the basis of all the animate and inanimate entities and material then nothing has to be accepted as God other than consciousness.
+When the Bhagavad Gita says, God is considered the all-pervading consciousness, which is the basis of all the animate and inanimate entities and material, then nothing has to be accepted as God other than consciousness.

 The Vedas confirm God is Atman (Spirit), the ‘Self’.